Accident / Incident Reporting

-Any accident or occurrence that may produce a claim in any area above must be reported (Driver’s Report of Vehicle Accident Form) immediately, and no admission of fault or responsibility should be made.
+Any accident or occurrence that may produce a claim in any area above must be reported using the Driver’s Report of Vehicle Accident Form immediately, and no admission of fault or responsibility should be made.

 Any questions about reporting claims, accidents, or occurrences may be directed to the campus/unit business office or the Office of Risk Management, 5723 Middlebrook Pike,Suite 218, Knoxville, TN 37996, (865) 974-5409, FAX (865) 974-0936.

 - Report the accident/injury to your supervisor immediately.

 - In a medical emergency that is life-threatening or results in serious bodily injury, call 911 or go to the nearest hospital emergency room.
 Your supervisor or a family member should call the CorVel 24-hour nurse line at 1-866-245-8588 to report the incident.

 - For non-emergency injuries, you and your supervisor will call the CorVel 24-hour nurse line at 1-866-245-8588.
 The nurse will determine if your injury will require self-care, or urgent care and provide you with the nearest authorized medical provider.